Chain-Reaction Dump Truck Accident on I-280 Highlights Danger of Blind Curves and Importance of State’s “Move Over” Law

 Finally, it is worth noting that the involved dump truck “was cited for 12 safety violations in two separate inspections just weeks before the crash, according to federal records.”
 NJ.com reports that “During each of the inspections in June, violations [were] deemed serious enough to force the …dump truck temporarily out of service, according to a public safety database maintained by the Federal Motor Carrier Safety Administration.”
 State Police at the scene of the crash did not issue any citations to the owner/operator of the truck, Edgar Penafiel, 54, of Newark, but there is no doubt the investigation will continue.

-At Brach Eichler Trial Lawyers, our personal injury attorneys have represented victims of catastrophic auto accidents throughout New Jersey.
+At Brach Eichler Injury Lawyers, our personal injury attorneys have represented victims of catastrophic auto accidents throughout New Jersey.
 We know the anguish victims suffer.
 We join Gov. Murphy, NJFMBA, and STFA in expressing our appreciation for first responders and urging motorists to observe posted speed limits and move over when approaching accident scenes.